Not just any wool

 Traceable wool

-Recovered wool is an initiative which was born out of the fact that wool in Sweden is thrown away quite a lot.
-This disturbed us, as we know the material is so good.
-That’s when we came up with recovered wool - this wool is a by-product of the meat industry that is collected from Swedish sheep farms in southern Sweden and on the island of Gotland, where the yearly shearing of sheep creates approximately 100 tons of wool.
+Swedish wool is an initiative which was born out of the fact that sheep meat farmers in Sweden treated wool as waste.
+The wool is collected from the sheep farmers in southern Sweden and on the island of Gotland, where the yearly shearing of sheep creates approximately 100 tons of wool.
 It is coarser, and doesn’t have the same fine fibres as the wool from wool-producing farms, but it still has the same properties that make wool a brilliantly functional material.
 After a lot of work and innovation, we were able to put some of that surplus wool to use in various Fjällräven jackets and parkas.
 We also use it to create the innovative backplate for the award-winning Lappland Hike 15 backpack.

 Wool as a material has a big future ahead.
 That’s not just because it has so many of those functional needs that we require, but also because it is very interesting from a sustainability point of view.
 It is durable, when treated correctly.
 It can be recycled.
 And when it is at the end of its life, it can be circled back into something new.
 As Johanna adds “We are strong believers in the material.
 When sourced properly, from farms that respect the animals in a way that can be regenerative to the environment, there is a positive impact that is super exciting to investigate even more.”